Author: Larry St Aubin

 At the end of the Trestle Bridge is the aptly named Trestle Brewing Company.
 There was actually a line up of dogs and their owners to get in.
 We had to wait 20 minutes for a table.
 However they offered to text me when it would be ready so we cooled down in the car.

 Got the South Channel IPA and a Reuban sandwich.
-Greta insisted she had never had corned beef before so need to taste it.
+Greta insisted she had never had corned beef before so needed to taste it.
 There is a border collie under the table near us and another farther down.
 A standard poodle had just left.

 A train went by on the trestle bridge and tried to get a shot of it.